 Finding a Professional Stager

 If you decide to hire a professional stager, start by conducting a simple online search for certified home stagers in your area.
 Various sites, including this one and this one, provide a good starting point.
-Look for the title of accredited staging professional (ASP), although other credentials exist.
+Look for the accredited staging professional (ASP) title, although other credentials exist.

 Interview the stager, ask for examples of their staging projects and ask for references.
 Your real estate agent might have recommendations for stagers too.
 If your agent has worked with stagers in the past, they will be able to explain the process, provide pricing, and share before and after photos.
 Also, talk to friends who have used stagers to help sell their homes.
 When interviewing a stager, consider asking the following questions: